Migrant literature: Primary and secondary migration

 In relation to work migration, it is common for one member of a family, typically the father, to travel in search of work, the rest of the family following later.
 In the context of migration and family ties, "secondary migration" refers to the emigration of relatives to join the primary migrant.

-(Alternatively, in other context related to migration, the expression "secondary migration" is also used to refer to the migration of an immigrant from their country of residence that is not their country of birth to yet another country.
-Sometimes it is also used to refer to the internal migration of an immigrant, that is, the migration of an immigrant to another state within the country of residence.)

 First and second generation migrants

 First generation migrants are those who, as adults, themselves made the move from one country to another.
 Second generation migrants are the children of migrants, who were either very young at the time of migration or were born in the country of arrival.
-The perspectives across the generations can differ enormously.
-Some critics have even used the term "third generation migrants", though it is highly questionable whether this is meaningful: if a third generation is still culturally distinct it is probably more useful to speak of an established ethnic minority.
+The perspectives across generations can differ enormously.

 Between cultures

 In literature of second generation migrants, a location "between" two cultures, sometimes called an "interstitial" space, is often mentioned as a way of expressing a sense of belonging in neither the guest nor the host community.
-Those whose experience has been more positive may reject the notion of "between" and feel that they live, rather, in the cultural overlap, not a void but a place of particular richness.
+Those whose experience has been more positive may reject the notion of "between" and feel that they live, rather, in the cultural overlap, not a void but a place of relatable richness.

 Hybridity

-Hybridity is another catch-phrase from post-colonial theory which applies also to many non-colonial migrant situations.
-It refers to the migrant's culturally mixed identity as the opposed forces of assimilation and the search for roots force a middle way.
+Hybridity in post-colonial theory refers to the migrant's culturally mixed identity as the contrasting force of assimilation and the search for roots forces a middle way.

-(In post-colonial theory, the term hybridity is also used in non-migrant situations to refer to the impact of the culture of the colonisers on the culture of the colonised.)